TakanariShimbo/open-super-whisper/README.md

 ## Requirements

-- Python 3.8 or higher
 - OpenAI API key
-- Windows operating system
+- Windows or macOS operating system

 ## Installation

-### Using UV (Fast Package Manager)
+### Using UV Package Manager

 [UV](https://github.com/astral-sh/uv) is a fast and efficient Python package installer and environment manager.
 It's faster than traditional pip and venv, and provides better dependency resolution.